zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{\mu\_0^{-1}}{2} (\bm{B} \cdot \bm{B}) \Bigg).
 $$

-We can observe that the rate of doing work is a balance of inflow of \\((\bm{E} \times \bm{B})\\) and the rate of change of squared magnitudes of the fields.
-The physical significance of this expression becomes more apparent if we reinstate the volume integral
+We can observe that the rate of doing work is a balance of inflow of \\((\bm{E} \times \bm{B})\\) and the rate of change of the squared magnitudes of the fields.
+The physical significance of this expression becomes more apparent if we return to the integral form

 $$ \tag{6.12}
 	\frac{\partial}{\partial t} \mathcal{W}(V, t) =